Emotional-Gaming-OSS/synaptic-wars-mvp-neuro-engine/README.md

 ### 10) FAQ
 - Why do enemies feel different?
 The Neuro Engine adapts difficulty, pacing, and behaviors based on EEG mode and emotional analysis.
 - Can I use a real EEG?
-This MVP uses a simulator; swap out `NeuroBridge.callDeepSeekAPI` and `EEGSimulator` for real sources.
+NO!
+This MVP uses a simulator.
 - How do I reset progress?
 Click “Reset Adaptations” in the dashboard; this clears adaptation history and metrics.